Peer Review Process

 - Privacy and Security Protections for Patients: The resources and processes to be used to address privacy and security issues in the development and implementation of the intervention will be assessed.

-- Degree of Responsiveness: How well does the application address the purpose and objectives of the FOA?
+- Degree of Responsiveness: How well does the application address the purpose and objectives of the NOFO?
 Does the proposed project fit within an AHRQ Research Portfolio area?
-How responsive is the application to the special eligibility criteria, including the project requirements, noted in the FOA?
+How responsive is the application to the special eligibility criteria, including the project requirements, noted in the NOFO?

 - Resubmission Applications (formerly "revised/amended" applications): Are the responses to comments from the previous scientific review group adequate?
 Are the improvements in the resubmission application appropriate?